Privileged Access Management

 standing privileged credentials at rest

-The accountability chain
+The chain

-# The accountability chain
+# The privileged-access process, governed as one chain

 Proof